-Construction was started onsite in June 2006 and it is anticipated the stadium will be complete in late 2007.
+Construction was started onsite in August 2006 and it is anticipated be complete in late 2007.

-Figure 6.1: Robina Stadium site January 2007 (Source: Watpac Construction).
+Figure 4.16: Robina Stadium site January 2007 (Source: Watpac Construction).

-Structural steel was selected for the main structural frame as it is traditionally constructed quickly and easily offsite in many sections.
-Early in the design process, Watpac considered incorporating further off site manufactured items into the development, eventually deciding to undertake the majority of the stadium's structural elements production processes off-site.
-The structure consisted of the following OSM components:
+Structural steel was selected for the main structural frame as it could be constructed quickly and easily offsite in many sections.
+The company then considered incorporating further off site manufactured items into the development, eventually deciding to undertake the whole production process off-site.
+The structure consisted of the following components:

-- Structural steel for the main structure of the stadium including seating support members, curved roof beams and the 4 level west stand facilities building; - Seating plats, being the main precast concrete beams that support the stadium seating; - West stand building floors consisting of precast planks forming the load-bearing floor structure that is placed on the structural steel frame before a topping is poured in-situ to tie the planks into the structure; - All concrete vertical elements including wall panels, stair shafts, lift shafts and vomitories (spectator exit points) are precast; - Roof and wall cladding consisting of a fabric membrane manufactured in Germany and fabricated in Poland.
+- Structural steel for the main structure of the stadium; - Seating plats, being the main concrete beams that support the stadium seating; - Precast planks forming the load-bearing floor structure that is placed on the structural steel before a topping is poured in-situ to tie them into the structure; - ▶ All verticals the stair shafts, lift shafts and vomitories (spectator exit points); - Roof structure, consisting of a fabric roof manufactured by a German company in Poland.

-6.3 Steel
+4.6.3 Steel

-The main Steel fabricator, Beenleigh Steel Fabrication (BSF), provided valuable industry input early in the design process.
-BSF's input into the project team value engineering process enabled options for key steel design elements to be reviewed and resolved efficiently.
-This initiative ensured the early bulk steel ordering of key structural elements from industry suppliers whilst simultaneously allowing the refinement of design details prior to commencement of shop drawings for manufacture.
-This key initiative reduced the potential of being delayed at a later stage.
+The main Steel fabricator, Beenleigh Steel Fabrication (BSF), worked early on in the design process.
+Once material quantities were established, they were able to start ordering metal from suppliers while simultaneously working-up the detailed drawings for manufacture.
+This reduced the possibility of been delayed at a later stage.
 BSF tend to use shop detailing companies who work exclusively for them to ensure good levels of communication.
 BSF had two main roles on the Robina project: fabrication and erection.

-Figure 6.2: Steel fabrication.
+Figure 4.17: Steel fabrication.